Welcome to Mercury

 Mercury is a very cratered planet, being very similar to Earth's Moon in appearance.
 Craters are caused by rocks, called meteorites, crashing into the surface of the planet over billions of years.
 Mercury lacks almost any atmopshere, and is thought to be geologically inactive which means that no volcanoes or quakes take place on the planet to cause its appearance to change over time.

-Being so close to the Sun means that Mercury obviously receives a lot of heat from its neighbourly star.
+Being so close to the Sun means that Mercury receives a lot of heat from its neighbourly star.
 On the side of Mercury in direct sunlight, temperatures at its surface can reach 427 °C (800 °F).
 However, on the side facing away from the Sun, temperatures can plummet to an extremely chilly -183 °C (-297 °F).
 This is because Mercury's very slow rotation means that the night side of the planet stays in darkness for weeks, and the lack of any atmosphere prevents the retention of heat.
 In comparison, Venus, the second planet from the Sun, has a very thick atmosphere, so the heat it receives from the Sun gets trapped.
 This actually causes Venus' temperatures to exceed those of Mercury, being an average of 462 °C (864 °F).

 A lot of what we know about the planets in the Solar System comes from exploration of them.
 With Mercury being the closest planet to the Sun, it is quite difficult to send spacecraft to it.
 So far, only two missions have visited Mercury.
 The first was Mariner 10 which launched in 1973 and completed flybys of Mercury in 1974 and 1975.
 The second was MESSENGER, which took off in 2004 and entered orbit in 2011.
 Its mission ended in 2015 when it was deliberately sent to crash into the surface of Mercury.
 Mariner 10 mapped about 45% of the surface of Mercury, and discovered the presence of gasses surrounding its surface, its magnetic field and large core.
 MESSENGER discovered that Mercury had a volcanic history, identified water ice in its craters, and photographed most of the planet's surface.
-BepiColombo is expected to launch in October 2018 and should reach Mercury in 2025.
+BepiColombo launched in October 2018 and should reach Mercury in 2025.
 It is a joint European and Japanese mission.

 |Average distance from Sun||57,900,000 km|